Managing ExpressJs API Kubernetes Deployment with Flux

 Bringing it all Together

-In the previous tutorial I demonstrated uploading new Docker images of our ExpressJS application to our Azure Container Registry.
-Once this image was uploaded, Azure Pipelines (CI/CD) trigged AKS to pull the latest image from the registry to re-deploy the updated image to Kubernetes pods.
-Now because we are utilizing Flux to manage deployments to Kubernetes, our pipeline simply needs to handle the build and upload to the container registry and Flux will handle the rest.
+In the previous tutorial, I demonstrated uploading new Docker images of our ExpressJS application to our Azure Container Registry.
+Once this image was uploaded, Azure Pipelines (CI/CD) triggered AKS to pull the latest image from the registry to re-deploy the updated image to Kubernetes pods.
+Now, because we are utilizing Flux to manage deployments to Kubernetes, our pipeline simply needs to handle the build and upload to the container registry, and Flux will handle the rest.

 1. Now let's update our ExpressJS application with a new route.